Ankle & Foot Centers of America – Mission Trip in El Salvador

 The 2015 trip marked the tenth year of the organization’s campaign to help treat children in El Salvador who suffer from neurological and congenital deformities.
 The annual trips were started by Dr. Joseph Giovinco to help treat the children and teach doctors and care givers in the local area how to provide quality treatment in the future.

-“It was another successful, inspiring trip, we were so pleased to take part in it,” said Dr. Gregory Alvarez of Ankle and Foot Centers of Georgia.
+“It was another successful, inspiring trip, we were so pleased to take part in it,” said Dr. Gregory Alvarez of Ankle & Foot Centers of America.
 “These are patients who do not have the ability to pay for the type of care they need, and we are able to come in and treat them.
 Additionally, the local physicians don’t have the type of training they need to recognize and treat these specific deformities, so they have the opportunity to learn from our staff and help treat other patients in the future.
 It’s always a remarkable experience.”

 The trip took place from July 24 to August 1, with treatments being performed at San Francisco de Gotera hospital.
 Attendees this year were Dr. Joseph Giovinco, Dr. Nicholas Giovinco and Dr. Greg Alvarez.
 The doctors evaluated approximately 100 children with a number of different deformities, began serial casting for 20 to 25 infants with various degrees of club foot deformities and performed about 30 surgeries, all while providing training to physical therapists to continue the necessary procedures which allow patients to make a full recovery.